Treating aggression in Snakes

 Feeding response: Most snakes have a great feeding response, and this is the usual reason people get bit, is because they have “taught” the snake to bite what comes in the cage.

 I do not recommend tub feeding ONLY, as a means to overcoming an aggressive feeding response.
-All that does is transfer the response from the cage to the tub.
+All this does is transfer the response from the enclosure to the tub.
 But used in conjunction with the feeding delay/daily interaction, it can help.

 When snakes are actually aggressive, usually it boils down to husbandry.
 Snakes, like us, need shelter, food, water.
-If any of these things are missing, you have an upset snake.
-And an upset snake can be aggressive.
-There are only 5 species of snakes that are aggressive by nature.
+If any of these things are missing, you have an upset snake, an upset snake can be aggressive.
+There are only 5 species of snakes who are aggressive by nature.
 None of which are commonly kept as pets.

 This is the hardest of all the problem areas to fix, if it is actual aggression.
-There are a couple of things that typically lead to actual aggression in snakes:
+There are a couple of things leading to actual aggression in snakes:

 Safety: For the most part, we don’t see snakes, they are wonderful players at Hide & Seek.
 They spend most of their time hiding.
 If they do not have a place to feel safe, pretty soon they get scared that everything is going to eat them, and they get to be aggressively defensive.
 As the saying goes, the best defense is a good offense.

 The cure for this is simple, provide the missing piece.
 Whether it be a hide big enough for them to hide in.
-Leaving the lights on all hours of the night, temperatures all out of whack, any of these are typically why snakes become aggressive.
+Leaving the lights on all hours of the night (get a reptile timer), temperatures all out of whack (get a reptile thermostat), any of these are typically why snakes become aggressive.

 “Where was the cage?”

-In 2 teenage boys room, where the lights were on till 2-3 in the morning, the smell of Axe body spray permeated the room, and the snake had no hide in his cage.
+In 2 teenage boys room, where the lights were on till 2 or 3 A.M., the smell of Axe body spray permeated the room, and the snake had no hide in his cage.
 It only took a week with me, and the proper environment, for him to settle down.
-I have gone to pick up another snake that was aggressive, where was the cage?
+I have gone to pick up another snake who was aggressive, where was the cage?
 Placed right under the a/c vent, so all summer long the snake was freezing!
-We create most of our own problems through poor husbandry, and by not thinking about what is best for the snake.
+We create most of our own problems through poor husbandry, and by not thinking about what is best for the snakes.

 If safety is not the issue, the next typical issue is wellness.
 A sick snake is an upset snake.
-An issue with heat, and you could have a snake that isn’t digesting properly, or can be impacted if they swallow substrate.
+An issue with heating your reptile, and you could have a snake who isn’t digesting properly, or can be impacted if they swallow substrate.
 If you rule out all of the issues I have talked about.
 A trip to the vet is in order.
 The issues with internal health cannot be determined by looking at them.